 Inflammation is a critical component of tumor progression.
 Many cancers arise from sites of infection, chronic irritation and inflammation.
 It is clear that the tumor micro-environment, which is largely orchestrated by inflammatory cells, is an indispensable participant in the neoplastic process.

-Inflammation has long been associated with the development of cancer, and it comes in many forms.
+Inflammation is associated with the development of cancer, and it comes in many forms.

 - From sugars that promote the growth and spread of cancer.

 - Eliminate processed foods which contain additives and preservatives as they are not part of an anticancer diet program.

 - Toxic fats – which restrict the transfer of oxygen and nutrients into the cells and waste products out of the cell, not allowing the cell to breathe and remove waste as it should.

 - Toxicity- your lifelong exposure to toxins that are stored in the body